NARRATIVE STRUCTURES by Madeline Dyer

 We will also look at synopsis writing and how to convey unusual narrative structures within your synopsis.

-Assignment: You will write a detailed synopsis for your plot or manuscript and submit for feedback.
+Assignment: You will write a detailed synopsis for your plot or manuscript and submit for feedback OR you will submit the three opening chapters from one of your manuscripts for feedback.

 Materials Needed: You will need access to a computer with a webcam and microphone, an email account, an internet connection, and a word processing program.
 A Facebook account is also needed to participate in some of the group discussions (though these discussions are optional).